Rajeswararao89/Task-4-DevOps-Git/README.md

-# íº€ Task 4 â€“ Version-Controlled DevOps Project with Git
+# ğŸš€ Task 4 â€“ Version-Controlled DevOps Project with Git

-## í³Œ Overview
+## ğŸ“Œ Overview
 This project is part of the DevOps Internship tasks and focuses on **Git best practices**.
 We created a simple **Python application** that prints system information, containerized it with **Docker**, and managed the repository using a **Git branching workflow**.

 ---

-## í»  Tech Stack
+## ğŸ›  Tech Stack
 - **Python 3.9**
 - **Docker**
 - **Git & GitHub**

 ---

-## í³‚ Project Structure
+## ğŸ“‚ Project Structure

 Task-4-DevOps-Git/
 â”‚â”€â”€ app/
 â”‚ â””â”€â”€ app.py # Python script